200 South Woodland St., Manchester, TN 37355

 Contact a Manchester Drug Possession Attorney

 If you have questions on medical marijuana in Tennessee or traveling with a medical marijuana card, it is important to speak with a knowledgeable Manchester drug possession attorney who can advise you on the most up-to-date information.
 If you have been charged with illegal possession with a medical marijuana card, you need a criminal defense attorney on your side.
 Even misdemeanor convictions can have long-lasting legal consequences.
-Contact Burch, Morrison, & Stewart (931) 954-1066 to schedule a consultation.
+Contact Burch & Stewart (931) 954-1066 to schedule a consultation.

 Schedule Your Free Consultation